 Lake George is fed by streams from the Rwenzori mountains and its outflow drains into Lake Edward, via the Kazinga Channel.
-Although Lake Edward is the smallest of the African Great Lakes (2325km²), Lake George is considerably smaller, and its average depth is just 2.4m.
+Lake George’s 250km² surface area is almost ten times smaller than that of its larger neighbour, Lake Edward (2325km²).
 The channel itself has a maximum depth of 8m.

 Places to Stay

 Located on the Mweya Peninsula within the heart of Queen Elizabeth National Park, Mweya Safari Lodge is the perfect base for your adventures in the Kazinga Channel.
 The lodge was formerly a government building prior to being converted into a large hotel.
 The central location is ideal for hopping on Kazinga Channel boat trips, and the views of the distant grasslands merging into Lake George and Lake Edward are wonderful.

 There is a broad range of accommodation at Mweya Safari Lodge.
 The budget option is one of the 32 standard rooms, each with an en-suite bathroom and private balcony.
 For the added benefit of air-conditioning, 12 deluxe rooms are available.

 Situated next to Kyambura Gorge in the eastern sector of Queen Elizabeth National Park, Kyambura Lodge is one of the best accommodation options in the park.
 As well as being a brilliant base for boat cruises, guests can also enjoy chimp trekking and game drives.